Today, I’m going to share the Amway 9 CORE steps. These are the “steps to success” in Amway, as taught by many successful Amway Diamonds.

 Do what you say and say what you do.
 In today’s society, that’s pretty rare.
 Be a person of integrity and if you say you are going to do something, do it!
 Be reliable to your team and upline.
 Find an accountability partner, if possible, and check in with them daily.

-During my time in Amway we were taught to get ALL of our advice from our upline and to avoid cross-line communication at all times.
-I personally do not agree with this.
-I think it’s smart to have several mentors and not just follow one person blindly.
+During my time in Amway we were taught to get 100% of our advice from our active, successful upline and to avoid cross-line communication at all times.

 Putting it All Together

-- Going to functions and events will not build your business; only retailing and recruiting does
+- Going to functions and events will not build your business in and of itself; only retailing, recruiting, and team building does.

-- Acquire at least 5-10 retail customers and maintain 5-10 loyal customers at all times
+- Acquire and maintain at least two to ten retail customers at all times.

-There you have it folks.
-These are the Amway 9 CORE Steps.
+In conclusion, these are the Amway 9 CORE Steps.
 I hope you found the information helpful and can learn something from it.
 What are your thoughts?
-What has been your experience following these steps?
+What has been your experience following these Amway 9 CORE Steps?
 Leave a comment below to share your thoughts.
+I look forward to hearing from you.